Scot Chisholm

-Scot Chisholm (born June 15, 1981) is an American entrepreneur and investor, best known as the co-founder and former chief executive offer of Classy, a fundraising software company for nonprofit organizations.
+Scot Chisholm (born June 15, 1981) is an American businessman, best known as the co-founder and former chief executive offer of Classy, a fundraising software company for nonprofit organizations.
 Chisholm was named one of Glassdoor's 'Highest Rated CEOs' in 2017 for small and medium-sized businesses, and served as CEO until 2021.
 In 2022, Classy was acquired by GoFundMe.
-As of 2024, the companies had collectively raised over $30 billion for individual and nonprofit causes.
+As of 2025, the companies had collectively raised over $40 billion for individual and nonprofit causes.

-Chisholm also founded Highland, a community and educational platform for startup founders, Haskill Creek, a modern health and wellness retail brand, and Save Farmland, a nonprofit organization focused on protecting agricultural land.
+Chisholm also founded Highland, a CEO coaching program and community for startup founders, Haskill Creek, a modern health and wellness retail brand, and Save Farmland, a nonprofit organization focused on protecting agricultural land.
 He is the co-owner of Albion Soccer Club, a youth soccer organization in the United States, alongside partner Noah Gins.

-Chisholm is also the creator of the Northstar Operating System, a business operating system (BOS) used by early-stage and growth-stage companies.
+Chisholm is also the creator of the Northstar Operating System, a business operating system (BOS), used by early-stage and growth-stage companies.

 Early life

-Chisholm was born in Weymouth, Massachusetts and raised in Hull and Hingham.
-He graduated from Hingham High School and later earned a degree in Industrial Engineering and Operations Research from the University of Massachusetts, Amherst in 2004.
+Chisholm was born in Weymouth, Massachusetts, and raised in Hull and Hingham.
+He graduated from Hingham High School and later earned a degree in Industrial Engineering and Operations Research, from the University of Massachusetts, Amherst in 2004.

 Career

 Early career

-Following graduation, Chisholm worked as a senior consultant at Booz Allen Hamilton in San Diego, California, where he contributed to the development of the firm's Lean Six Sigma practice on the Economic and Business Analysis Team from 2004 to 2007.
+Following graduation, Chisholm worked as a senior consultant at Booz Allen Hamilton in San Diego, California, where he participated in the development of the firm's Lean Six Sigma practice on the Economic and Business Analysis Team, from 2004 to 2007.

 Classy

 In 2006, Chisholm founded Classy with his college friend Pat Walsh.
 The idea originated from a local charity pub crawl in San Diego, inspired by the movie Anchorman, aimed at raising money for cancer research Over time, the charity events evolved into a software platform for nonprofit fundraising, and Classy was formally launched in 2011 as a technology company.

 By 2021, organizations were raising over $1 billion annually through Classy.
 The company raised more than $200 million in venture funding from investors including Bullpen Capital, Salesforce Ventures, Mithril Capital, JMI Equity and Norwest Venture Partners.
 In January 2022, Classy was acquired by GoFundMe.
 Chisholm transitioned into an advisory role following the acquisition.

-Classy has served as a fundraising platform for several high-profile nonprofit campaigns, including Kony 2012, a viral advocacy movement by Invisible Children.

 Highland

-In 2024, Chisholm launched Highland, a private community and educational platform for startup founders.
-The program provides curriculum, coaching and peer support.
-The curriculum is based on an operating framework called the Northstar Operating System that Chisholm developed at Classy.
+In 2024, Chisholm launched Highland, a CEO coaching program and professional community designed for startup founders.

 Northstar Operating System

-Chisholm developed the Northstar Operating System (OS), a business operating framework designed to help startup teams scale effectively.
-The system is structured around three core pillars: Operating Clarity, Operating Rhythm, and Operating Mindset.
+Chisholm developed the Northstar Operating System (NOS), a business operating system designed to help businesses scale.
+It is marketed as an alternative to the Entrepreneurial Operating System (EOS) and Objectives and Key Results (OKRs).

+JustClaims

+In 2025, Chisholm co-founded JustClaims, an adjusting firm, with Chris Himes.
+The company represents property owners in insurance claim disputes, using AI to advocate for their interests.

 Haskill Creek

 In 2021, Chisholm launched Haskill Creek with his wife, Carrie, and high school friend Craig McViney.
-Haskill Creek is a holistic health retailer, offering wellness products such as premium supplements, organic beauty items and herbal remedies.
+Haskill Creek is a health retailer, offering wellness products such as supplements, organic beauty items and herbal remedies.
 Haskill Creek opened its first store in Whitefish, Montana.